vomiter-scp-zh/SurvivorsDelight/README.md

 ***

+## Cabinets (TFC-native Storage)

+*   Each TFC wood type has its own cabinet variant.
+*   Cabinets can be treated with a wooden tallow bucket or beeswax (from Firmalife).
+*   Treated cabinets preserve food for a longer period.
+*   Storage aesthetics and progression now align with TFC materials.

+***

 ## Skillet (Heat & Tool Degradation)

 *   Skillet blocks read real heat from below.
 *   Cooking is based on the actual temperature of the TFC heat source (e.g., firepit).
 *   When the target temperature is reached, the dish is produced.
 *   Skillet prioritizes TFC Heating logic and applies the `SKILLET_COOKED` trait.
-*   Instead of cooking ingredients one by one, the skillet heats the entire stack at once.
-*   When used in hand, only one item can be heated at a time.
+*   Instead of cooking ingredients one by one, the skillet block heats the entire stack at once.
+(When used in hand, only one item can be heated at a time.)
 *   Input slot cap is limited (default: 8) to better fit TFC pacing.
 *   Skillets have different TFC metal variants.
 *   Cooking with a skillet consumes durability.